ppenguin/xls2latex/README.md

 honoring the following properties in the worksheet:
  - colours (untested)
  - number format
- - alignment (only based on the alignment of the cells in the header row for now)
+ - alignment (even for individual cells!)
  - borders.

 Additionally, for multi-line cells needing wrapped text, you can now set the column widths on the